 Vienna Tours to Salzburg.
-Are you up for a bit of Salzburg while you are in Vienna?
-At 250km (155 miles), my second favourite Austrian city is not that far off but you need to ensure you don’t spend redundant hours in transit.
-I travelled twice from Vienna to Salzburg for a day in a friend’s car: great company and good journey but no highlights on the way, and we got up too late.
-Here are three variables for you to check when searching for a tour to Salzburg:
+Are you up for Salzburg while in Vienna?
+At 250 km (155 miles), Austria’s second most popular city is not far off.
+However, ensure you don’t spend redundant hours in transit.
+In my case, I travelled twice from Vienna to Salzburg for a day in a friend’s car: great company and good journey but no highlights on the way, and we got up too late.
+On the whole, check three criteria when searching for a tour to Salzburg:

-a) choose a door-to-door option, or convenient meeting point
+a) door-to-door option, or convenient meeting point, to save time;

-b) your chosen means of transport will impact your trip experience, make sure you are comfortable with it;
+b) means of transport: will impact your trip experience;

-c) build in visits to selected worthwile places on the go.
+c) transfer optimisation: visit carefully selected places on the go.

 I’m starting my list of the best Vienna Tours to Salzburg with those that tick all of those criteria.
-They are all day trips from Vienna, except the last tip (5 day tour).
+They are all day trips from Vienna, except for the last (5 day tour).

 Vienna Tours to Salzburg.
 If you haven’t got round to fully planning your trip to both Vienna and Salzburg and aren’t the most seasoned traveller, check out this 5-day organised tour.
 It bundles up hotels and transfers, two city tours, and train tickets.
 What I like about this tour: you won’t ‘live’ on the bus and have enough free time to independently roam around.
-You’ll get picked up and dropped off from the airport, too.
+The tour operator will pick you up from and drop you off at the airport, too.
 There is a 3-star and a 4-star hotel package, which doesn’t make much difference pricewise.
 See customer reviews and find out more.